xi/a11y-outline/README.md

 -	In chrome, navigate to `chrome://extensions/`.
 -	Make sure that "Developer mode" is checked.
 -	Use "Load unpacked extension…"
+-	You may need to add the keyboard shortcut manually.

 # Usage